RobertoLorenzoAguilar/UsingCorCplusplusFunctions-inPython/README.md

 # Using C or C++ Functions in Python
 How you can call functions in c or c++ since python language?

-Well the first thing that I recommended you is install the next program in how you can see yours functions expouse in yours dlls. https://www.nirsoft.net/utils/dll_export_viewer.html
+Well, the first thing that I recommended you is to install the next program, which will help you can see if your function is accessible

+https://www.nirsoft.net/utils/dll_export_viewer.html